 - PREPARE THE WHIPPED RICOTTA

-- Using a food processor or hand held mixer, place all ingredients together and process until light and smooth.
+- Using a food processor or hand held mixer, add the ricotta cheese, vanilla extract, sugar, milk, lemon zest and salt and mix together until the mixture is light and smooth.
 Taste and add more sugar if you like it a little sweeter.

 - Place the berries in bowl and drizzle with the maple syrup.
 Carefully fold together until all the berries are coated.

-- To assemble, fold each crepe in half and spoon about a 1/4 cup of the whipped ricotta mixture inside, then fold in half again.
-Place them on a large platter, or portion 2 of them on smaller plates to make four servings.
+- To assemble, fold each crepe in half and spoon about a ¼ cup of the whipped ricotta mixture inside, then fold in half again.
+Place them on a large platter, or portion two of them on smaller plates to make four servings.

 - Spoon the berries over the top, and garnish with powdered sugar.